Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 ### 4.3 Attributes

-The attributes of the Rental Property Rental Business Licence credential are organized by topic and described below.
+The attributes of the Rental Property Business Licence credential are organized by topic and described below.

 #### 4.3.1 Attributes about the Licence